Kramer Guitars: 1990–present

-More recently however under guidance from a dedicated Kramer team at Gibson, new models have made it to stores, and now includes the budget priced Baretta Special (a model touted on the MusicYo pages but never released until now) plus designs never seen before including the Pariah & Assault (including FR tremolo models) ranges brought out to bring the Kramer name to a new generation of rock musicians, while homages to vintage models like the Stagemaster in the form of the SM-1 and Classic Pacer Imperial now simply called the Pacer Vintage are also still produced.
+However, more recently under guidance from a dedicated Kramer team at Gibson, new models have made it to stores, and now includes the budget priced Baretta Special (a model touted on the MusicYo pages but never released until now) plus designs never seen before including the Pariah & Assault ranges brought out to bring the Kramer name to a new generation of rock musicians, while homages to vintage models like the Stagemaster in the form of the SM-1 and Classic Pacer Imperial now simply called the Pacer Vintage are also still produced.

-In 2007, a Kramer Striker controller was created for Guitar Hero III for the PlayStation 2, under a licensing agreement with Gibson Guitar Corporation.
+In 2007, a Kramer Striker controller was created for Guitar Hero III for the PlayStation 2, under a licensing agreement with Gibson.
 A Kramer Focus was also available as an in-game guitar, as was one of the earlier aluminum neck model Kramers.
 The Kramer Fatboy has been featured in Guitar Hero III: Legends of Rock and Guitar Hero: Aerosmith.
+In 2023, Lzzy Hale (the lead singer for Halestorm) became the first woman to have an artist model Kramer guitar.
+Hale had previously been named the first female brand ambassador for Gibson, Kramer’s parent company.

-Original Kramer guitars are now highly collectable, after being considered undesirable in the early-mid-1990s.
-They regularly fetch high prices on eBay and other auction sites.
-Kramer collectors held a Kramer Expo every year in Nashville, Tennessee, near the Gibson plant, from 2003-2008.
-More recently, expos have been held annually in locations around Europe including the Netherlands, Newcastle upon Tyne in 2006 & 2007, and Liverpool, UK in 2010 & 2012, to showcase and celebrate Kramer guitars.
+Original Kramer guitars are highly collectable, after the Kramer name was the butt of jokes for many years and original guitars were considered undesirable in the early-mid-1990s.